cisagov/kev-data/README.md

 # Welcome to kev-data

 This repository is home to the data files that make up the Known Exploited Vulnerabilities (KEV) catalog.
 The data is originally sourced from https://www.cisa.gov/known-exploited-vulnerabilities-catalog, which is short linked at https://cisa.gov/kev.

+Interactive dashboard to easily see commit changes:  https://cisagov.github.io/kev-data/

 ## File formats